rodolfomarianocy/Threat-Modeling-Tricks/readme.md

 ---
 ### Divided in:
--> Threat Identification
+-> Threat identification and Classification
 -> Identification of Threat Profiles
 -> Verification of Implemented Security Requirements and Controls
 -> Risk Classification

 ---

-## Threat Identification
+## Threat identification and Classification
-It is necessary to use a model to identify threats, the most used currently is STRIDE, but there are also others such as: DREAD, VAST, OCTAVE, FOLDER, DREAD, TRIKE.
+In a more traditional approach, it may be necessary to use a model to classify threats, the most used currently is STRIDE, but there are also others such as: DREAD, VAST, OCTAVE, FOLDER, DREAD, TRIKE.

 ### STRIDE Methodology
 <a href="https://developer.ibm.com/developer/default/articles/threat-modeling-microservices-openshift-4/images/STRIDE.png" >